-The Texas Center for the Book has launched the 2019-2020 Letters About Literature Texas contest, a program that invites students to respond to authors of books or poetry who have touched their lives.
-The contest opened November 4, 2019, and is open to Texas students in grades 4 through 12.
+The Texas Center for the Book’s website is updated for the 2021-2022 Letters About Literature Texas contest, a program that invites students to respond to authors of books or poetry who have touched their lives.
+The contest is open to Texas students in grades 4 through 12.

 Participants select a book, book series, essay, play poem, short story of speech that has made a lasting impact on their lives.
 They then write a personal letter to the author that reflects how they have been changed, inspired or motivated by the work they selected.
-State winners receive $100 and a trip to the 2020 Texas Library Association Conference.
+State winners receive $100 and will be honored at 2022 Texas Library Association Conference.